-As an ANU Juris Doctor (JD) student, you have the opportunity to complete your ANU JD with status from University of Oxford, while also graduating with a Bachelor of Civil Law (BCL) from the University of Oxford.
+As a ANU Juris Doctor (JD) student, you have the opportunity to undertake a Bachelor of Civil Law (BCL) from the University of Oxford and gain 24 units of credit towards your JD from the completed BCL.

 Many legal practitioners and academics regard the BCL as the best masters-level qualification in the common law world.
 It is a coursework masters designed for high-achieving students, taught by outstanding scholars through a combination of lectures, seminars and tutorials.